vercel/commerce/site/comments.md

 ## [Part 5 Running Our Tests in Parallel with Cypress Dashboard](https://learn.cypress.io/tutorials/running-our-tests-in-parallel-with-cypress-dashboard)

-As of today May 4th, 2022, Cypress Dashboard looks different and those screen shots should be updated.
+As of today May 4th, 2022, Cypress Dashboard looks different and the screen shots should be updated.

 ---